 No-Bake Banana Split Cake

 The first time I had an icebox cake it was love at first bite.
-Clearly, I’m obsessed with layered desserts and I’m a sucker for anything with whipped cream and pudding.
+Clearly, I’m obsessed with layered desserts, and I’m a sucker for anything with whipped cream and pudding.
 Banana split pudding cups are another irresistible delight to try.

 My first attempt at this éclair cake looks like a hot mess, but it’s still irresistibly delicious.
 I realize now how easy it is to use that concept and combine all kinds of ingredients for fun flavor combos.
 It’s yet another dessert that’s pretty difficult to mess up, which makes it a winner around here!
 Even more bonus points for leaving the oven off on hot days.